 Today, I’m going to talk about my picks for the best basketball shoes for flat feet.

-I’ve noticed the market does have shoes that work very well for flat footers but the problem is – these aren’t marketed well, so people have simply no idea what to look for.
+I’ve noticed the market does have shoes that work very well for flat footers but the problem is – these aren’t marketed in such ways, so people have simply no idea what to look for.

 Be sure to check the very end of the post – I will be giving you some bonus tips!